 Looking for the best iPhone apps and Best iPad apps to help you learn a new language?
 No matter what language you want to learn, there are hundreds of options available in the App Store.
 Whether you're getting ready to travel the world or just feel it's important to know another language, it's never too late to learn.

 Duolingo turns learning a foreign language into a game.
 The more answers you get correct, the more XP and Lingots, a form of in-game currency, you'll earn.
-You can also duel against friends if you choose.
+You can also duel with friends if you choose.
 The main way Duolingo aims to teach you a foreign language is by repetition, conversation, and audibly speaking.
 If you go several days without completing any lessons, your skill level will fall and you'll have to go back and strengthen those skills again.
 This method means you stay motivated to practice regularly.
-Currently Duolingo offers free courses in Spanish, French, German, Italian, Chinese, Japanese, Korean, Portuguese, Russian, Irish, Dutch, Danish, Swedish, Turkish, Norwegian, Polish, Hebrew, Esperanto, Vietnamese, Ukrainian, Welsh, Greek, Hungarian, Romanian, and Swahili.
+Currently Duolingo offers free courses in: Spanish, French, German, Italian, Chinese, Japanese, Korean, Portuguese, Russian, Irish, Dutch, Danish, Swedish, Turkish, Norwegian, Polish, Hebrew, Esperanto, Vietnamese, Ukrainian, Welsh, Greek, Hungarian, Romanian, and Swahili.
 Oh, and English.

 For a completely awesome, completely free way to start learning a new language, Duolingo is what you want.